nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Auto-fill command preamble: `ctrl-F/N/G/U/R`

-When typing in the command box and the command box is empty, you can use the following shortcuts to auto-fill the first word of some commands:
+When typing in the command box, if the command box is empty, you can use the following keyboard shortcuts to auto-fill the first word of some commands:

 * `ctrl-F`: auto-fill with `find`
 * `ctrl-N`: auto-fill with `create`